nojaf/blog/content/blog/world-domination-part-one/index.md

 ```

 And if you change the `List.sort` to `List.sortDescending`, all the items of the list will jump around.
-This is known as *the dreaded vanity alignment problem*, where the name of the identifier has an influence on the positioning of the remainder of the expression.
+This is known as *the dreaded vanity alignment problem*, where the name of the identifier influences the positioning of the remainder of the expression.

-Anyway, the point I'm trying to make is that the style guide would suggest to formatted this as:
+The style guide would suggest to format this as:

 ```fsharp
 let v =